sagesteppe/QGIS_Lesson/README.md

 If you have few of these polygons for species in your area, let me know and I will send you the 'raw' SDM output.
 Some areas suffer from a lack of recent field work, and this approach is not optimal for them.

+Now remember that QGIS draws layer in ascending order based on the box in the left hand of the screen.
+Please move the Occurrence type points above the clipped SDM polygons.
+This will allow you to see both the points and polygons at once.

+If you want to be able to see through the polygons you can change the opacity.
+Click on one of the species in your stack, under the 'Symbology' tab (left side) in the window, click the pink bar in 'Symbol'.
+Drag the Opacity bar down to 70% or so.
+Click 'OK', and then 'OK' to exit the window and the selected layer should be updated.
+Now with this layer selected 'Styles' -> 'Copy Style' -> 'All Style Categories', and you can then paste it to the top most record in this group (described above), and all layers should take on this style.

+If you want to make the occurrence points larger we can do that too.
+Select the layer for a single species, once it is highlighted in blue, right click and select 'Properties', now you should be in a window with 'Symbology' toggled to the left.
+Click the arrow next to 'Symbol' and 'Configure Symbol'.
+Now into the Size field type in '15' or so, hit 'OK' and 'OK' again.
+If this size is large enough, copy it to the other layers within this group as described above.

 ## Simple digital scouting example